szkiba/xk6-g0/README.md

 The xk6-g0 is currently in Proof of Concept status.
 The further fate of the development depends on the community's feedback on the usefulness of the concept.

 **Is it useful to support the go language (yaegi interpreter) in k6 tests?**
-You can vote here: TBD
+You can vote here: https://github.com/szkiba/xk6-g0/discussions/1

 ## API